StefanPapp/udacity_anahit/README.md

-# udacity_capstone
+# Udacity Capstone
-Udacity_Capstone is a text recognition that is containerised.
+Udacity Capstone is a micro-service oriented text recognition software.

 The project is split into two parts:
 1. A Sentiments Analyser